Logarithmic divergent specific heat from high-temperature series expansions: application to the two-dimensional XXZ Heisenberg model: Results

-where $\P_i$ is one of the coinciding PAs of the regular function $R(\beta)$.
-Figure \ref{fig3} shows $c_v^r(T)$ built from the HTSE at order 30, where a single PA does not coincide.
+Using the best parameters $\{\beta_c,A\}$ presented in table \ref{tab1}, we reconstruct the specific heat $c_v^r$ using Eq. \ref{eqrecon}.
+Figure \ref{fig3} shows $c_v^r(T)$ built from the HTSE at order 30, where only a single PA does not coincide.
 For comparison the dashed lines represent the PAs of the raw HTSE of $c_v$.
 The present method shows a clear improvement over the raw HTSE or its PAs.

 In figure \ref{fig4} we show the results for the reconstructed $c_v^r$ obtained from the HTSE at orders from 10 to 30 (solid lines), compared with the exact result (dashed line).
 Even though $c_v^r$ at order 10 is visibly different from the exact one, the results improve quickly as the order increases.
 The inset of figure \ref{fig4} shows that the relative differences with respect to the exact result decrease significantly as the order increases.
 Since the $\beta_c$ evaluated at each order is slightly greater than the exact value, the relative differences tend to 1 around the exact critical temperature.
 We see that a good agreement with the exact results is already obtained at order 14, even if the values of $A$ and $B$ may differ from the exact ones.
 This means that the precision in the parameters $A$ and $B$ is not as important as the precision in $\beta_c$ in order to have a good representation of $c_v$.